 Measurement error and reliability

+As test-retest was administered differently in the two cohorts with respect to time interval and initiation of treatment, we restricted the analysis to patients who reported their condition to be ‘stable’ between administrations.
 Systematic measurement error between MSK-HQ scores at baseline and retest was analysed by Bland-Altman plot and paired t-test for the DK and UK cohorts.
 Further random errors were estimated by standard error of measurement (SEM) and minimal detectable change (MDC =1.96×√2×SEM) was calculated.
 Cronbach’s alpha was calculated to assess internal consistency.
 The intra class correlation coefficient (ICC 2.1) was used to assess test-retest reliability, and for single items Cohen’s Kappa with quadratic weights was used.
 Confidence intervals (95% CI) for Kappa values were obtained using non-parametric bootstrap methods (1000 replications).